contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 ```

 Finally, we associate the policy with a group (a group is an arbitrary collection of
-containers) and run some containers that belong to `db` group
+containers) and run some containers that belong to `db` group:

 ```
 vagrant@tutorial-node1:~$ netctl group create contiv-net db-group -policy=db-policy